 Water samples are retrieved, tested, and recorded onsite for chlorine levels each day.
 There are two chlorine standards, one for leaving the reservoir and one for within the distribution system.
 The minimum free chlorine standards are 0.5 mg/L leaving the reservoir and 0.1mg/L throughout the distribution system.

-This chart outlines the 2015 Chlorination results leaving the Schanzenfeld reservoir as reported by the Utility Operator.
+These charts outline the 2016 Chlorination results leaving the Schanzenfeld and Reinfeld reservoirs as reported by the Utility Operator.